BeDaBio/Topspin_Automatisation/README.md

 ## Caution:

- quality_check.py is still under construction. activating setting "Qualitytest" to "True" can cause errors !
+ quality_check.py is still under construction.
+Setting "Qualitytest" to "True" can cause errors !

  If you want to evaluate the processing algorythms open quality_check.py and change the value of "Qualitytest"  to "True"